The Muppet Christmas Carol: Home media

 This is the first Muppet film co-produced and released by Walt Disney Pictures—and the rights to the Muppets featured in the film would later be purchased by the studio's parent company.
 In addition to theatrical releases, the film has also been made available on home video formats.
-It was first released on VHS in the US on November 5, 1993, in the UK on November 15, 1993, and later on DVD in both countries.
-The first US DVD release on October 8, 2002, was in a full-screen-only format.
-Walt Disney Home Entertainment re-released the film in the US on DVD on November 29, 2005, in conjunction with Kermit the Frog's 50th anniversary celebration; this time the DVD contained both full-screen and widescreen presentations.
+It was first released on VHS in the United States on November 5, 1993, in the United Kingdom on November 15 that year, and later on DVD in both countries.
+The first US DVD release was on October 8, 2002, in a full-screen-only format.
+Walt Disney Home Entertainment released the film in the US on DVD on November 29, 2005, in conjunction with Kermit the Frog's 50th anniversary celebration; this time the DVD contained both full-screen and widescreen presentations.
 The UK has also had similar DVD releases.

 Walt Disney Studios Home Entertainment released a 20th anniversary collector's edition on Blu-ray, DVD, and digital copy on November 6, 2012.
 The release does not include the film's extended cut.
 However, the song "When Love Is Gone" and its accompanying scene can be viewed in its entirety on the full-screen version of the anniversary edition of The Muppet Christmas Carol, though it is cut in the widescreen format.

 On December 9, 2022, Disney+ released a 30th anniversary edition via streaming media which includes the song "When Love Is Gone" as an option in its menu.

 A story album of the movie was nominated for a Grammy Award for Best Spoken Word Album for Children in 1994.

 Music

 The film's original score was composed by Miles Goodman with songs written by Paul Williams.
-Williams previously worked with the Muppets on the soundtrack to The Muppet Movie (1979) in which he and Kenneth Ascher were nominated for an Academy Award for writing "Rainbow Connection."
+Williams previously worked with the Muppets on the soundtrack to The Muppet Movie (1979) in which he and Kenneth Ascher were nominated for an Academy Award for writing "Rainbow Connection".
 Goodman previously scored several films that were directed by Muppet performer Frank Oz.

 Soundtrack

-The Muppet Christmas Carol: Original Motion Picture Soundtrack contains all of the songs from the film, which were written by Paul Williams, as well several cues from the score by Miles Goodman.
-However, most of them are different arrangements than what appear in the film.
+The Muppet Christmas Carol: Original Motion Picture Soundtrack contains all of the songs from the film, which were written by Paul Williams, as well as several cues from the score by Miles Goodman.
+However, most of them are different arrangements than as they are featured in the film.
 The performances are by the Muppet characters as well as Caine, and the album also includes the songs "Room in Your Heart" and "Chairman of the Board" that were recorded but never filmed.
-As with all previous Muppet films, The Muppet Christmas Carol was shot as a musical.
+As with all preceding Muppet films, The Muppet Christmas Carol was shot as a musical.
 The soundtrack album peaked at number 189 on the Billboard 200 chart.
-The soundtrack was digitally re-released by Walt Disney Records on November 6, 2012.
+The soundtrack was re-released on digital by Walt Disney Records on November 6, 2012.